keu/docs/astro/cloud-ide/deploy-project.md

 ## Deploy a project from GitHub to Astro

-On the first GitHub commit of your project, the Astro Cloud IDE automatically pushes a Github action to your repository that includes steps for deploying to Astro.
+On the first GitHub commit of your project, the Astro Cloud IDE automatically pushes a Github action named `astro_deploy.yaml` to your repository that includes steps for deploying to Astro.
 You can then configure your GitHub repository to push your Astro Cloud IDE project to a Deployment when you commit to specific branches.

-You can commit changes from the Astro Cloud IDE to your GitHub repository without configuring Deployments in GitHub.
-However, you can't disable the GitHub action that the Astro Cloud IDE pushes to your repository.
-If you don't complete the following steps, the GitHub action fails, you can't deploy your changes to Astro, but the rest of your commit processes are successful.
+You can commit changes from the Astro Cloud IDE to your GitHub repository without configuring destination Deployments in GitHub.
+However, if you don't configure any destination Deployment, `astro_deploy.yaml` fails and your changes aren't deployed to Astro.

 :::caution

-When the GitHub action first runs, it automatically enables DAG-only deploys on your Deployment.
-DAG-only deploys are a Public Preview feature that change how DAGs and configuration changes are pushed to the Deployment.
+When the `astro_deploy.yaml` first runs, it automatically enables DAG-only deploys on your Deployment.
+DAG-only deploying is a feature that allows you to deploy your DAGs directory independently of the rest of your Astro project.
 See [Deploy DAGs only](deploy-code.md#deploy-dags-only).

 :::

-The following steps describe how to set up GitHub to run the default GitHub action, which assumes one `main` and one `dev` branch.
+The following steps describe how to set up GitHub to run the default `astro_deploy.yaml` workflow, which assumes one `main` and one `dev` branch.
 You can modify these steps and the GitHub action to deploy to any number of differently named Deployments.

 ### Prerequisites